Constraints (Alpha)

 Like any other constraint, once the controller is ready, it should be activated so it could be used to adjust the character’s position.

-If you select any of the Point Controllers, you’ll see that they now have a new options in the Point ik fk settings behavior on the Object Properties panel:
+If you select any of the Point Controllers, you’ll see that they now have a new Constraint behavior on the Object Properties panel:

-To activate the constraint, we'll need to turn on the Constraint enabled parameter.
+To activate the constraint, we'll need to turn on the Constraint enabled parameter in this group:

 And with this, everything is set.
 Now you should be able to move the character by moving the root object.